 This fallacy consists in assuming that what is true of the parts of some whole is therefore true of the whole.Click for more

 I learned about the fallacy in economics class, in a discussion about wheat farmers.
-If a wheat farmer grows additional bushels, he may expect more income.
-However, if all farmers grow additional bushels, the price of a bushel drops so much that each farmer earns less.
+If one wheat farmer grows additional bushels, he may expect more income.
+However, if all farmers grow additional bushels, the price of a bushel may drop so much that each farmer earns less.

 Thus, a more profitable year for one when all followed his lead, led to less profitable year for all.
 We can say more about the Fallacy of Composition in this case.
 The fallacy occurs because the individual considers the market as fixed; however, when all farmers make the same decision, the market itself changes (the price of a bushel drops).

 Since each of us only sees our particular section of the world, it’s easy to overlook, if everyone makes the same choice, the entire system changes.This can completely reverse our intended results.

 Although the Invisible Hand leads to best allocation of resources, significant numbers of people suffer because of overlooked Fallacy of Composition consequences.

 This unanticipated shifting from an individual profiting to an entire class suffering when all taking the same self-interested action occurs with sufficient frequency that we ignore it at our peril.
 The presence of this paradox in government and economic policy decisions follows in Good For One.